gbLw1/go-email-sender/README.md

-# Go E-mail sender
+# Go email sender

-This project is a simple prove of concept of how to send e-mails using Go.
+This project is a simple prove of concept of how to send emails using Go.

 ---

-## Email sender service provider
+## Service providers

+In this project I used three different service providers to send emails:

 - [net/smtp](https://pkg.go.dev/net/smtp)
 - [Gomail](https://pkg.go.dev/gopkg.in/gomail.v2)